webCOMAND Packages & Market Products

 A package is a collection of related software code and/or content that exists in a repository, file system, or combination of both.
 Keeping related code and content together this way makes it easier to create, manage, access and share the collection as a single unit.

-Packages are created like any other content:
+Add Packages like any other content:

 - Launch Content Manager (CMS) app.